SugarBooty/chia_benchmark_graph/README.md

 CSV format: THREADS, BUCKETS, DURATION

+To use benchmark_graph_util.py
+- run pip3 install matplotlib
+- edit the bottom of the script to add the benchmarks you want to graph

 To use benchmark_util.py:
 - open it in a text editor and add your public pool contract key (p2 singleton address) and your farming public key.
 Configure the directories and thread/bucket lists
 - Save and exit